maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Can I redo the getting started?

-In the Lego app, goto to Help > Settings > General and click the "Welcome Robot Inventors!".
+In the LEGO app, goto to Help > Settings > General and click the "Welcome Robot Inventors!".

 ## What are the technical specs?
-Lego has leaflets on [Spike prime](https://education.lego.com/en-gb/product-resources/spike-prime/downloads/technical-specifications), which is largely the same as Mindstorms Robot Inventor.
+LEGO has leaflets on [Spike prime](https://education.lego.com/en-gb/product-resources/spike-prime/downloads/technical-specifications), which is largely the same as Mindstorms Robot Inventor.

 - **hub**: 5x5 LEDs, 6 ports, Gyro, 3 buttons, one with RGB LED, beeper, Bluetooth, USB, MicroPython